Tasty Recipes for the Home Cook

 15. Proofing (2nd rise):

-16. Proof dough at room temperature until the dough doubles in size and rises about 1-inch over the pans.
-This takes about 1 hour if using rapid rise yeast and 2 hours if using active dry yeast.
+16. Proof the dough at room temperature until the dough doubles in size and rises about 1 inch over the pans.
+This takes about 1 hour if using rapid rise yeast and 2 hours if you use active dry yeast.

 17. Baking:

-18. Preheat the oven to 350° F 10 minutes before the dough is ready to bake.
+18. Preheat the oven to 350° F for 10 minutes before the dough is ready to bake.

 19. Whisk egg and water in a small bowl.
 Brush egg wash onto the top of the loaves.
 Bake on the center rack for 35-45 minutes.
 Mine are usually done in 35 minutes.
 The internal temperature should be 190°-200° F.